-An organization's primary tasks are to establish the nightly feed to supply up-to-date fundraising information from your organization's donor management system(s) (see the Data Request Guide) and to validate data translations.
+An institution's primary tasks are to establish the nightly feed to supply up-to-date fundraising information from your institution's donor management system(s) (see the Data Request Guide) and to validate data translations.
 With Fundraiser Performance Management there is no software to install or maintain, nor is there the need to have special staff or consultants to establish connectivity.

-How does Fundraiser Performance Management ensure the models stay relevant to my organization?
+How does Fundraiser Performance Management ensure the models stay relevant to my institution?

-During nightly processing of your data, any new constituents added to the database are scored that night.
-Annually, the model performance for your organization is reviewed and shared with you.
-Adjustments are made if necessary to fine-tune performance.
-We assign scores to individuals, members, volunteers, friends, parents, and any other constituents selected for modeling within your database, and we rescore these constituents on an annual basis at the close of your fiscal year.
+During nightly processing of your data, any new constituents added to the database that match the modeling population criteria are scored that night.
+Annually, the model performance for your institution is reviewed and shared with you.
+Adjustments are made, if necessary, to fine-tune performance.
+We assign scores to alumni, friends, parents, and any other constituents selected for modeling within your database, and we rescore these constituents on an annual basis at the close of your fiscal year.